CasparCG/help/README.md

 If you have questions about CasparCG you can create a new [issue][1].

 #### Code Snippets
-If your question includes code snippets use three backticks for readability as in the example below.
+If your question includes code snippets use three backticks for readability as in the example below:

-**Example:**
+**Example**
 <blockquote>
   ```
   <br />